CheddarP/Coffee-Machine/README.md

 Technology involved: Python

-Skills used: Working with classes, constructors, loops, functions
+Skills used: Working with classes, constructors, loops, functions, importing classes and methods from modules